nestauk/industrial-taxonomy/reports/lab_notes/classifier/classifier_report.md

 What values do SIC codes embed?
 Whose priorities do they represent?
 Why do we care about creating a data driven taxonomy?
 Whose interests does this serve?

+3512 Transmission of electricity
+Sample(index=135032, text='O’Hanlon Electrical Ltd (OEL) was established in 1976 by founder Brendan O’Hanlon.
+OEL has over 39 years of experience offering Electrical Building Services: Electrical installations, Electrical maintenance and Electrical Testing to Public, Commercial, Industrial and Private sector clients across the UK and Ireland.
+We are a leading electrical contractor, offering an industry recognised reputation for electrical contracting providing a professional service, delivering installations on time, to customer’s exact requirements and at a competitive price, making us a popular choice for our clients.
+Our offices are located just off Junction 14 on the M1 Motorway.', label=480)

+4321 Electrical installation
+Sample(index=586584, text='Alan Benfield Ltd since its creation 40\xa0years ago in 1976 has established its credentials as one of the Midlands leading Electrical Contractors.
+Our extensive experience in a vast array of electrical services from Domestic to Industrial, from Data and Voice Installations to LV Switchgear and Distribution.
+Managing Director Paul Waldron and his team offer the very best in expertise and knowledge to provide the most cost effective solution to your electrical needs using the latest technology.
+Using our state of the art CAD facility we can provide Electrical Design and Lighting Design along with Testing and Inspection certification.
+As a CHAS compliant Company and Construction Line member we provide all necessary Health and Safety documentation for all our projects no matter how small.
+We constantly update our employee training programme to ensure high compliance and low risk.
+With an extensive local client database Alan Benfield Ltd consistently hits the mark in aiming to provide the very best in Electrical Contracting and Maintenance.', label=21)